karianmash/karianmash/README.md

-# Hi there, I'm Ian Mac
+# Hi there, I'm Ian Ma

 I am a passionate software developer who always thinks of building cool stuffs using code:
 - How to reach me: ianmachariak17@gmail.com